 - 3. Are agreements with doctors negotiable?

 - 4. Is it a good idea to hire a doctor on a lien basis in California?

 - 5. Won’t high medical bills get me a better settlement?

 - 6. What happens if I lose my case?

-Not all healthcare providers are willing to accept patients on a lien basis.
-A provider who accepts a lien is extending the patient credit.
+Not all healthcare providers are willing to give you medical treatment pursuant to a lien.
+A provider who accepts a lien is extending you credit for medical costs.

-Like all parties that provide goods and services on credit, the provider needs to know he or she will be paid back.
+Like all parties that provide goods and services on credit, the provider needs to know they will be paid back.